CrossGL/crossgl-docs/source/api_reference.rst

       - `IndexError`: If peeking beyond the end of the token list.

 **parse_for_loop**

-Parses a for loop in the shader code.
    - **Description**: This method processes the components of a for loop, including initialization, condition, update, and body.
 It constructs a `ForNode` object representing the for loop structure.
    - **Parameters**: None
    - **Returns**: